The 11 Best Natural Antibiotics and How to Use ThemUpdated: February 19, 2017Natural Remedies

 The form Pau d’arco is most often used is as an herbal tea, which I must admit, is an acquired taste!
 Even after drinking it as needed for the past 2 decades, I still don’t like it much!
 The good news is that the taste isn’t so terrible that you can’t drink a cup or two for a few days to a week or more.
 This will help you get back into the routine of healthy eating with sweets kept in moderation if Candida has gotten out of control during off the wagon eating while on vacation or due to a round of antibiotics.

 Which of the natural antibiotics on this list are your favorites?
 What do you use them for and when?
+Please note that if you absolutely have to use pharmaceuticals due to a very serious infection, repairing the gut after antibiotics is a very important process that should be undertaken immediately.

 Sarah, The Healthy Home Economist